gopi-suvanam/scribbler-website/learn/javascript-tutorial-beginners/bonus-lesson.md

 </html>
 ```

-Save this file as index.html.
+Copy the above code into text editor and save it as index.html.

 ## JavaScript (script.js):

-First creat a function that fetches the data for a particular currency.
+To generate the graph and display, we will create a function that fetches the data for a particular currency.
+We will attach it to the click event of the "Load Chart" button.

 We will use the following concepts discussed during the course:

 1. `document.getElementById` to get the name of the crypt-currency from input
 2. `fetch` for getting data from API
-3. `reponose.json` for converting the API output to an object.
+3. `response.json` for converting the API output to an object.
 4. `.then` for asynchronous process.
-5. `.forEach` for running a loo[
+5. `.forEach` for running a loop
 6. `.push` for pushing a value into an array
 7. `.addEventListener` to attach a function to a click event

 We will also use a special function Date to convert a timestamp to a date and we will use Plotly.newPlot - a function to plot data into a chart.
+This comes in the library Plotly loaded in the HTML above.

 ```javascript